cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   expression, or more than just the text of the regular expression itself, need to be conveyed.)
 Any contained string value is valid.

-* Tag 36 is for MIME messages (including all headers), as defined in
+* Tag number 36 is for MIME messages (including all headers), as defined in
   {{RFC2045}}.
 A text string that isn't a valid MIME message is invalid.

-Note that tags 33 and 34 differ from 21 and 22 in that the data is transported in base-encoded form for the former and in raw byte string form for the latter.
+Note that tag numbers 33 and 34 differ from 21 and 22 in that the data is transported in base-encoded form for the former and in raw byte string form for the latter.